The Corporate Tax Planning Law Review: Switzerland

 i OECD-G20 BEPS initiative

-Switzerland has taken numerous actions to comply with the minimum standards set by BEPS.
+Switzerland has taken a number of actions to comply with the minimum standards set by BEPS.

 In response to Action 5 of the BEPS plan, the Swiss parliament adopted the Tax Reform Act to abolish the cantonal special tax statuses, which had been deemed a harmful tax practice.
-Other actions include amending Swiss legislation concerning the spontaneous exchange of information on advance tax rulings.
+Other actions include amending Swiss legislation concerning the spontaneous exchange of information contained in advance tax rulings.

 With regard to Action 13 of the BEPS plan, Switzerland also implemented country-by-country reporting regarding exchange of information.